 The Port of Friday Harbor is a member of Enduris.
 Chapter 48.62 RCW provides the exclusive source of local government entity authority to individually or jointly self-insure risks, jointly purchase insurance or reinsurance, and to contract for risk management, claims, and administrative services.
-Enduris was formed July 10, 1987 pursuant to the provisions of Chapter 48.62 RCW, Chapter 200-100 WAC, and Chapter 39.34 RCW.
-Two (2) counties and two (2) cities in the State of Washington joined together by signing an interlocal governmental agreement to fund their self-insured losses and jointly purchase insurance and administrative services.
-As of August 31, 2018, there are 549 Enduris members representing a broad array of special purpose districts throughout the state.
+The Pool was formed July 10, 1987 pursuant to the provisions of Chapter 48.62 RCW, Chapter 200-100 WAC, and Chapter 39.34 RCW when two counties and two cities in the State of Washington joined together by signing an interlocal governmental agreement to fund their self-insured losses and jointly purchase insurance and administrative services.
+As of August 31, 2019, there are 547 Enduris members representing a broad array of special purpose districts throughout the state.
 Enduris provides property and liability coverage as well as risk management services and other related administrative services.

-Members make an annual contribution to fund Enduris and share in the self-insured retention of the jointly purchased excess and/or reinsurance coverage.
+Members make an annual contribution to fund the Pool and share in the self-insured retention.
 The self-insured retention is: